Via John Adams:

 …Anyone tempted, please contact Mayer in the first instance at email@example.com.”

 This entry was posted on Wednesday, January 14th, 2009 at 3:16 pm and is filed under Etc..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.